Read-The-Question/rtq-review/src/pages/md/ragpapers/topicpapers_tnumber_16_g0.md

 <div class='workings'>
 <div class='working'>

-Let's first multiply the numbers ignoring the decimal points and zeroes
+Let's first multiply the numbers ignoring the decimal points and zeroes.

 $
-\begin{array}{cccccccccccccc}
-            &       2       & 3     & 5 \\
-{}\times    &               &       & 3 \\
-\hline
-            &       7       & 0     & 5
-\end{array}
+\begin{aligned}
+&=235\times 3\\\\
+&=705
+\end{aligned}
 $

-Let's account for the three zeroes now
+Let's account for the three zeroes now.

 $= 705000$

-The total number of digits after the decimal point is two

-Let's account for the decimal point now
+The total number of digits after the decimal point is two,Let's account for the decimal point now.

 $= 7050$